 By effectively onboarding a customer you ensure that you guide your customers on how to properly use your product and solve the problem they intended to solve at the awareness stage.

 You should respond to customer queries promptly at this stage and let them know about the latest offers and promotions to make their experience with your product more worthwhile.

 Instapage does this by keeping customers in the loop when a new feature is released:

 You can also use the retention phase of the journey to convince visitors to upgrade to a new pricing plan by letting them know all the features they’ll have access to.

 You can use customer journey mapping tools such as Autopilot to map out the journey your customers are likely to take as they progress through the customer stages and get to know your product.

 Solve the conversion puzzle with customer journey maps

 Your customer is the most important piece of the conversion puzzle.
 Customer journey mapping allows you to put yourself in your customer’s shoes and visualize how they get to know your product as they pass down from one phase of their journey to the next.

 When you create meaningful experiences for your customers with the help of content and relevant post-click landing pages they are delighted and are motivated to move on to the next stage, and the loop keeps on going.

 post-click landing pages are used to create meaningful experiences at every stage of the conversion journey.
-If you’re looking to build beautiful post-click landing pages faster, just click here to start a free trial and proceed to craft customer experiences that matter.
+If you’re looking to build beautiful post-click landing pages faster, sign up for an Instapage Enterprise demo today.